krishnatangirala/mern-examples/README.md

-This is the README for MERN stack examples project
+This is the README for MERN stack examples project.

+This can be updated anytime.